Plum Digital > Design Menu > Portfolio Menu >

 Sculpture is not a media but a technique.

-A favorite retired dancing shoe brought back to life in galvanized wire.
+A favorite retired dancing shoe brought back to life, actual size, in galvanized wire.

-Sunday Morning, a study in negative space - fabric and found objects
+Sunday Morning, study in negative space - fabric and found objects.

-Baloon Payment - Roma clay, toothpicks and twist ties.
+Balloon Payment - metaphore study in Roma clay, with toothpicks and twist ties.

 Design - Logo/Identity, Advertising, Display, Presentations, Visual Interfaces